What Happens To The Printer Cartridges?

 All of this is achieved with zero waste going to landfill.

-- C4PA Cartridge Recycling Process Poster (2.48MB pdf file)
+C4PA Cartridge Recycling Process Poster

-Details the processes which a cartridge goes through from drop-off to various final products.
+A poster that details the processes which a cartridge goes through from drop-off to various final products.